AyyaduraiAgalya/Fraud-Detection-System/README.md

 ### Notes
    - **Modularity**: You can run each script independently or use `main.py` for an end-to-end pipeline.
-   - **Data Outputs**: Processed data will be saved in the specified `output/` directory in Parquet format, optimized for further modeling and analysis.
+   - **Data Outputs**: Processed data will be saved in the specified `output/` directory in Parquet format, optimised for further modelling and analysis.

 ## Results (to be updated)
 - Summary of model performance metrics (to be added after model training).